srid/brain-1/Brain/Simplifying capture of ideas.md

 # Simplifying capture of ideas
 I have for too long relied on my memory for things.
 I am both getting older _and_ my responsibilities are growing, so I need to deal with this in a better way.

 Rather than setting a goal to capture notes every day, I’m going to build a system so it’s unavoidable.
 I’ve never found goals to really work for me — I easily defer or water down said goals to the point where achieving them feels unsatisfying, if I even achieve anything at all.
 Systems, on the other hand, seem to work well for me.
-The blogpost [[Goals vs. systems]] seemed to capture why well.
+The blogpost [[Goals vs. systems]] by seemed to capture why well.

 Some goals and requirements:
 - Must be possible across all platforms: macOS, iOS, iPadOS, watchOS if possible